Windows Modules Installer Worker High CPU Usage: Causes and Fixes

 Change Windows Installer Startup to Manual

 You can reduce your computer’s CPU and disk usage by changing the Windows Installer Modules Worker setting to Manual.
-This can help your system run smoother and save power.
+This can help your system run more smoothly and save power.
 But keep in mind that Windows won’t update on its own.
 Here’s how to do it:

 • Press Windows + R on your keyboard.